MarynaPR/e-commerce-back-end/README.md

 * `npm install express sequelize mysql2`
 * `npm install dotenv`
 * run `npm run seed` to seed data to database to test the routes
-* run `npm start or node server` at the root of the directory to connect to the server
+* run `npm start` at the root of the directory to connect to the server

 ## Testing :repeat_one: